 Arts to End Violence 2018:

-CHCMC is looking forward to our seventh annual Arts to End Violence contest in 2017.
+CHCMC is looking forward to our eighth annual Arts to End Violence contest in the spring of 2018.
 At this amazing event, artists, merchants, schools, clergy, youth, and neighbors collaborated and organized to make gun violence unacceptable in our city, instead of a regular and “normal” event.
 Read all about it, see more pictures and get info about open hours and our closing reception on our blog!